simeonkr/HaGL/doc/Overview.md

 Note that `cpos` is equivalent to the expression
 ```
-(uniform proj .@ uniform view) .@ pos
+uniform proj .@ (uniform view .@ pos)
 ```
 where `unform proj` and `uniform view` are both of type `VertExpr (Mat 4 4 Float)`.
 This means that the two matrices will be multiplied in the vertex shader, which is not quite what we want since they do not depend on any vertex and can thus be pre-computed on the CPU.
-We can instead define `cpos` in terms of the equivalent but more efficient expression
+We can instead define `cpos` in terms of the equivalent (by associativity of matrix mutliplication) but more efficient expression
 ```
 uniform (proj .@ view) .@ pos
 ```